robottheory/rt-midgard-test/README.md

 ## Generated files

-Some GraphQL or OpenApi files are generated.
+Some OpenApi files are generated.

 You need to install a few things once.
 * For redoc-cli do `npm install` which takes dependencies form `package.json`